- Those who can engage in their research remotely should continue to do so and should only be on campus when absolutely necessary.

 - Prior to returning to campus, all approved faculty and staff are required to complete mandatory training.

-- Prior to returning to campus, all approved research students are required to review lab-specific training with their faculty adviser.
+- All approved research students are required to review lab-specific training with their faculty adviser.

-- Approved personnel may report to campus but should practice social distancing and good hygiene consistent with Centers for Disease Control and Prevention and PA Department of Health guidance.
+- Approved personnel may participate in research activities but should practice social distancing and good hygiene consistent with Centers for Disease Control and Prevention and PA Department of Health guidance.

 - Masks are required to be worn on campus, except when eating or drinking, or when alone in an office.